Short Selling Stocks to Increase Profits

 Now let’s consider what happens when you short sell a position.

-Therefore, when you open a short CFD position, you will receive interest each day and pay any dividends on the ex-dividend date.
+Therefore, when you open a short position, you will receive interest each day and pay any dividends on the ex-dividend date.

 Let’s look at another short selling example